Tarnage/CITS3002-Project/docs/README.md

         requires program.o square.o cube.o
 ```

-Note that this project is a systems-focused networking project - it is not about parsing a (simple) textfile.
+**De-stressing Note** that this project is a systems-focused networking project - it is not about parsing a (simple) textfile.
 You may assume that any Rakefiles will be syntactically correct, and so you won't need to rigorously parse them or report any errors.
 Everything in the file may be parsed or processed from top-to-bottom, left-to-right, with no recursion or dependencies to be resolved.
 Some Rakefiles and a program to generate them for tens or hundreds of C source files will be provided.

+**Hint -** parse the whole Rakefile and store its information in your client's data-structures before commencing the execution of processes.
+Some *Rakefiles* and a program to generate them for tens or hundreds of C source files will be provided.

 In the example above, the names of the remote hosts that will perform the compilation and linking of C files are provided - there will always be at least one hostname which (for testing) may be localhost. hostname3 is also followed by an integer port-number, indicating that its server (your server) will be listening on a port other than the default (6238).